tstriker/akai-midimix/README.md

 Simply set the value to true/false accordingly to the button: `midi.bank_left = true`.

 # Events

 Use midi instance's `addEventListener(eventType, callback)` and `removeEventListener(eventType, callback)` to subscribe to the events.
-There are 3 events:
+Events:

 * `cc` - fired on slider/dial turn.
 The event data is `{code, keyCode, val, prevVal}`
-* `keydown` / 'keyup' - fired when any of the buttons are pressed (with the exception of send all).
+* `keydown` / `keyup` - fired when any of the buttons are pressed (with the exception of send all).
+   The event data is `{key, code, keyCode}`, where key is the symbolic name, code is the hardware code, and keyCode is key again, but in PascalCase.
+The event data is intentionally set so that you can have single handler for, both, midi, and the keyboard.

 # Licence & Thanks